 White Nose Syndrome Rapid

-Fund Purpose: To initiate or continue field and laboratory research of White Nose Syndrome (WNS) in bats, especially where other funding is not readily available and would result in critically identified seasonal research not occurring.
+Fund Purpose: To initiate or continue field and laboratory research of White Nose Syndrome (WNS) in bats, promote effective management of caves, and promote WNS education especially where other funding is not readily available and would result in research not occurring.

 Application Method: Due to the nature of the fund, applications may be submitted at any time.
 An electronic version should be sent to firstname.lastname@example.org.
 Copies of any institutionally-required forms/contracts should be submitted at the same time in order to facilitate as quick a response as possible.
 A copy of a pending grant application to another granting agency may be acceptable if the RR Fund managers determine that exigencies such as timeliness or scope of work merit acceptance on this basis.
 Important: please let us know how and to whom to write the check.